BRAIN ACTIVITY

 Closing the Gap: Studying Sleep Where It Truly Matters — In the Wild

+Sleep patterns in wild black rats (Rattus rattus) were investigated under natural environmental conditions.
 In the world of sleep research, most insights are derived from pristine laboratories where animals are kept under artificial conditions with fixed light cycles, stable temperatures, and minimal environmental challenges.
-But how do animals sleep in their natural environments—where they must forage, avoid predators, and endure fluctuating weather?
-This question has long challenged neuroscientists.
-The […]
+But how do animals sleep in their natural environments—where they must

 Closing the Gap: Studying Sleep Where It Truly Matters — In the Wild Read More »